 Kenai River Baseline Water Quality Monitoring (KRBWQM)

 Copper exceedances were not observed during the 2019 KRBWQM April and July sampling events.
 Beaver Creek and No Name Creek (duplicate) samples did result in copper levels that approached their freshwater CCC criteria in April and July, respectively.
-In addition, copper levels detected at the Kenai City Dock resulted in levels roughly 1 µg/L and 2 µg/L (duplicate) higher than those collected throughout the watershed, though their freshwater CCC criteria were significantly higher than those calculated for the rest of the watershed as well (70.9 µg/L and 35.43 µg/L, respectively) (Table 2).
+In addition, copper levels detected at the Kenai City Dock resulted in levels roughly 1 µg/L and 2 µg/L (duplicate) higher than those collected throughout the watershed, though the freshwater CCC criteria at this site were significantly higher than those calculated for other sites in the watershed as well (70.9 µg/L and 35.43 µg/L, respectively) (Table 2).
 Kenai City Dock (duplicate) and Beaver Creek results both showed decreases in copper levels from spring to summer.
 This could be a result of increased snowmelt and rain events (see "General discussion: zinc exceedances" for further detail).
 Sample analysis for copper will continue at these sites in order to monitor them for any future exceedances or trending changes over time.

-While zinc exceedances were not reported during the July sampling event, eight exceedances were identified during the April sampling event.
+While zinc exceedances were not observed during the July sampling event, eight exceedances were identified during the April sampling event.
 Mainstem exceedances occurred at Cunningham Park, Kenai river, Pillars, Soldotna Bridge, and Swiftwater Park sampling sites; tributary exceedances occurred at Beaver Creek, Slikok Creek, and Soldotna Creek.
 Notably, the duplicate sample taken at Slikok Creek reported an undetectable level of zinc, warranting further investigation at this site in future years.
 Exceedances noted in April were taken during a period of snowmelt and at sites located within highly-developed areas of the Kenai Peninsula and are all located throughout the general City of Soldotna and City of Kenai area (see "General discussion: zinc exceedances" for further detail).

 Copper and zinc-specific sampling events